RVgo4it/mmsgate/README.md

 ```
 	com.yourdomain.linphone
 ```
-After an app is registered, download the google-services.json file and keep it in a safe place.
+After the app is registered, download the google-services.json file and keep it in a safe place.
 It needs to be added to the Android app source project.

 After returning to the project settings, select the Cloud Messaging tab.